thanhtunguet/thanhtunguet.github.io/_posts/2024-08-25-proxying-maven-packages-with-nexus.md

 In today's fast-paced development environment, managing dependencies efficiently and securely is crucial.
 Whether you're working on Java, Android, or any Maven-based projects, relying on external repositories like Maven Central or JCenter is a common practice.
 However, this approach comes with certain risks and inefficiencies.
 To mitigate these issues, a powerful solution is to use Sonatype Nexus to proxy all Maven packages on your own premise server.

-This article introduces an approach to setting up a Nexus repository to proxy all your Maven dependencies locally, explains why this practice is necessary, and provides a script to automate the process.
+This article introduces an approach to setting up a Nexus repository to proxy all your Maven dependencies locally, explains why this practice is necessary, provides a script to automate the process, and outlines how to configure your Gradle build to use these local repositories.

 ### Why Proxying Maven Repositories Locally is Necessary